crhodes2/PowerPix/README.md

 xxx

-Developer's Note: The main functionality has been implemented.
-Additional features include the ability to select multiple images and create a slide show with those selected images.
+Developer's Note: The main functionality has been implemented, including the additional feature to select multiple images and create a slide show with those selected images.
 Optional: the ability to read bold words and make suggested based on them alone

 xxx